Doctor Khumalo turns down coaching job at Baroka FC

 18 February 2018 - 00:00

-Doctor Khumalo has turned down an offer to take over the coaching reigns at Baroka Football Club.
+Doctor Khumalo has turned down an offer of the coaching job at Baroka Football Club.

 This article is reserved for Sunday Times subscribers.